folaaramide/100-days-of-devops/day-28/k8s-shared-volumes/README.md

 # Day 28 - Sharing Volumes Between Containers in Kubernetes
-As part of my 100 Days of DevOps Challenge, today’s focus was on Kubernetes pod volumes — specifically, how multiple containers within a single pod can share data using an emptyDir volume.
+As part of my 100 Days of DevOps Challenge, today’s focus was on Kubernetes pod volumes, specifically, how multiple containers within a single pod can share data using an emptyDir volume.

 This lab builds on my earlier Kubernetes learnings (Pods, Deployments, ConfigMaps, Secrets) and moves deeper into state handling inside clusters.